© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Hen Domen Pre-Conquest Fields is a scheduled monument protected by Cadw under reference MG170.
 View the official record →

-Hen Domen Pre-Conquest Fields is a field system of Early Medieval date located near Montgomery in Powys, Wales.
+Hen Domen Pre-Conquest Fields is a field system located in Wales that preserves evidence of Early Medieval agricultural practice and land organisation.
 It is designated a Scheduled Ancient Monument by Cadw under reference MG170.

 Hen Domen Pre-Conquest Fields dates from the early medieval period, and is classified as a field system.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Hen Domen Pre-Conquest Fields is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is MG170.